Leon Simon (Zionist): Balfour Declaration

-A draft of the Balfour Declaration, written by Simon on paper of London's Imperial Hotel on July 17, 1917 was auctioned off in 2005 through Sotheby's for $884,000 US in New York.
+A draft of the Balfour Declaration, written by Simon on paper of London's Imperial Hotel on July 17, 1917, was auctioned off in 2005 through Sotheby's for $884,000 US in New York.
 It is the only known surviving handwritten draft of the declaration.

 The draft of the declaration noted down by Simon read:

 "H(is) M(ajesty's) G(overnment) accepts the principle that P(alestine) should be reconstituted as the Nat(ional) Home of the J(ewish) P(eople).
 HMG will use its best efforts to secure the achievement of this object, and will discuss the necessary methods and means with the Z(ionist) O(rganization)."

 Simon accompanied Weizmann as a member of the Zionist Commission alongside Israel Sieff, M. D. Eder and others in 1918 to begin talks with the government of David Lloyd George on the establishment of a Jewish State in Palestine.

 Career

-From 1946 to 1953 Simon lived in Jerusalem where he served as Chair of the Executive Council of the Hebrew University and from 1949-50 as its President, preceded by Judah Leon Magnes and followed by Selig Brodetsky (1949-1952).
+From 1946 to 1953 Simon lived in Jerusalem where he served as Chair of the Executive Council of the Hebrew University and from 1949 to 1950 as its president, preceded by Judah Leon Magnes and followed by Selig Brodetsky (1949–1952).
 He also served as President of Israel Postal Company Bank.